-After 10 months on the road, I’ve seen a lot of Australia.
+After 10 months on my own Australian roadtrip, I saw a lot of Australia.
 Not all, but a lot.

-In ten months, I drove with Rich from Sydney to Melbourne via the N.S.W.
+In ten months, I drove with my husband, Rich, from Sydney to Melbourne via the N.S.W.
 South Coast and Canberra.
 Ten days were spent flying up to Cairns and exploring the northern end of the east coast, from the south of Cairns up to Cape Tribulation.
 When returning, we continued the road trip, exploring the N.S.W.
 Snowy Mountains and trying to skydive for the first time, before continuing south to the Victorian Highlands and then south again to Wilson’s Promontory on the bottom eastern end of Australia.

 From there, we went westward, seeing penguins and seals along the coast because spending two months in the Melbourne area looking after some beautiful rescue dogs.
 The Great Ocean Road was another part of the journey, as was Kangaroo Island, Adelaide, before the taking the heart-wrenching journey across the Nullarbor, to the very beautiful Western Australian South Coast.